devSchacht/essential-image-optimization/app/partials/book.md

 The browser itself is capable of choosing which image format to display through the use of the `<picture>` tag.
 The `<picture>` tag utilizes multiple `<source>` elements, with one `<img>` tag, which is the actual DOM element which contains the image.
 The browser cycles through the sources and retrieves the first match.
 If the `<picture>` tag isn't supported in the user's browser, a `<div>` is rendered and the `<img>` tag is used.

 <aside class="note"><b>Note:</b> Be careful with the position of `<source>` as order matters.
 Don't place image/webp sources after legacy formats, but instead put them before.
-Browsers that understand it will use them and those that don't will move onto more widely supported frameworks.</aside>
+Browsers that understand it will use them and those that don't will move onto more widely supported frameworks.
+You can also place your images in order of file size if they're all the same physical size (when not using the `media` attribute).
+Generally this is the same order as putting legacy last. </aside>

 Here is some sample HTML: